 As Australia’s “Capital of Culture” you can bet there are plenty of art galleries across Melbourne.
 And most of them are actually free.

 The Australian Centre for Contemporary Art is another must-visit.
 As the name suggests, at ACCA you’ll find contemporary artworks that are designed to be provocative.
-Entry is free (no bookings required) and there are free Art in Focus tours on Wednesdays at 11am and Sundays at 3pm (ACCA does ask that you register in advance so they can plan their tours).
+Entry is free and there are free Art in Focus tours on Sundays at 3pm (ACCA does ask that you register in advance so they can plan their tours).

 So, check out one of the many free museums in Melbourne as a way to save some money and get a dose of culture.